-Serbia: SEEPEX power exchange launch marks lower price and bigger volume of neighboring CROPEX PX22.
-February 2016. / News Serbia Energy
+Serbia: SEEPEX power exchange launch marks lower price and bigger volume of neighboring CROPEX PX, News Serbia Energy

 Serbian power exchange SEEPEX launch trade volumes was higher than neighboring Croatia CROPEX power exchange.
 The SEEPEX MW price was also lower than CROPEX DAM.